WillMatthews/knifefight/README.md

 Don't blast every single text - one time they tried to binary search for me after I did six in a row, and I just stopped.
 They sent approx 12 scam texts in an hour timespan.

 [^1]: 'Stop Knife Crime' is a 'cause' which is run by Inside Success UK, a sinister, predatory organisation which is known for [harassing and intimidating the public to force them into making donations.](https://docere.uk/articles/the-london-knife-crime-activists)
-I turn the gun on them whenever our paths unfortuantely cross.
+I turn the gun on them whenever our paths unfortunately cross.
 Call them out.
 Spend 15 minutes of your day making sure someone doesn't get ripped off, we all deserve someone to stand up for us.
 I'm writing a blog post about this soon, with some of my investigative work.